 We performed a comparison between Azure Search and Elastic Search based on real PeerSpot user reviews.

-Find out in this report how the two Search as a Service solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The customer engagement was good."
+Find out in this report how the two Search as a Service solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The product is pretty resilient."

 "The solution's initial setup is straightforward."